Clan Logan: Logans of Restalrig

 The leading Logan family's principal seat was in Lestalrig or Restalrig, near Edinburgh.
 Sir Robert Logan of Restalrig married King Robert III of Scotland's sister.
 Some have attributed the name of Katherine to this sister, but her name remains unknown.
 Robert Logan received the lands of Grugar from King Robert III on the 3rd of November 1394.
-Later in 1400 Sir Robert was appointed Admiral of Scotland.
+Later in 1400, Sir Robert was appointed Admiral of Scotland.

 Sir Robert Logan was one of the hostages given in 1424 to free James I of Scotland from being held in England.
 Robert's son or grandson, John Logan of Restalrig, was made principal sheriff of Edinburgh by James II of Scotland.

-In 1555 Logan of Restalrig sold the superiority of Leith (the principal seaport of Edinburgh) to the queen regent Mary of Lorraine, also known as Marie de Guise.
+In 1555, Logan of Restalrig sold the superiority of Leith (the principal seaport of Edinburgh) to the queen regent Mary of Lorraine, also known as Marie de Guise.

 The last Sir Robert Logan, Seventh and Last Baron of Restalric, Baron of Grugar, Baron of Fast Castle, Baron of Hutton, Lord of the Manor of Gunsgreen, son of Lady Agnes Gray, born in 1555 and died on 28 Jan 1607.
 He was a wealthy man and left his children a large estate.
 Robert Logan of Restalrig was described by contemporaries as "ane godless, drunkin, and deboshit man".
 Sir Walter Scott described him as "one of the darkest characters of that dark age".
-Sir Robert Logan did not pass away way without controversy, as he was put on trial for the Gowrie Conspiracy against King James VI in 1609, 3 years after his death, as Scottish Law required his body to be in the courtroom.
+Sir Robert Logan did not pass away without controversy, as he was put on trial for the Gowrie Conspiracy against King James VI in 1609, 3 years after his death, as Scottish Law required his body to be in the courtroom.
 The verdict was that King James VI was the injured party, and Logan's children were forfeited, outlawed, and ruined, with his large estate going to the King.